 Schools currently supporting the Saanich French Immersion program are Deep Cove Elementary School (K-5), Keating Elementary School (K-5), Bayside Middle School (6-8), and Stelly's Secondary School (9-12).

 Please note: Students in kindergarten through grade 5 who are in the Deep Cove, KELSET or Sidney catchment areas register in French Immersion at Deep Cove Elementary.
 All other catchment areas, Keating, Brentwood, Cordova Bay, Lochside and Prospect Lake, register in french immersion at Keating Elementary.

-All schools in Saanich District offer English as a Second Language (ESL) support.
+All schools in Saanich District offer English Language Learner (ELL) support.
 We celebrate the diversity of our student population and promote a climate of acceptance and respect for all.
-We believe that ESL support should not only help our students develop their overall English abilities in the areas of listening, speaking, reading, writing, viewing and representing; but also help to create a strong foundation so all students can reach their potential.
+We believe that ELL support should not only help our students develop their overall English abilities in the areas of listening, speaking, reading, writing, viewing and representing; but also help to create a strong foundation so all students can reach their potential.
 In addition to academic support, we emphasize the importance of emotional, social, and cultural support for our students.

-English as a Second Language service in our District is provided by specialty teachers who have been specifically trained in to teach English language learners.
+English Language Leaner service in our District is provided by specialty teachers who have been specifically trained to teach English language learners.
 Support may be provided in-class, in small pull-out groups, or a combination of these two models.
-ESL. teachers provide regular service to students.
-As well, they administer an annual ESL. assessment and create an annual instruction plan (AIP) for each student.
-To qualify for ESL support, students must have a primary language other than English and be Canadian citizens, residents, or landed immigrants.
+ELL teachers provide regular service to students.
+As well, they administer an annual ELL assessment and create an annual instruction plan (AIP) for each student.
+To qualify for ELL support, students must have a primary language other than English and be Canadian citizens, residents, or landed immigrants.